himanshu-rathi-au6/python-project/README.md

 import os - to get all the files from the directories,to create directories.
 import shutil - to move the files from one directory to another.
 import ntpath - to get the exact path of the file.
-import time - to get the time the files are deployed in that directory.
+import datetime - to get the datetime the files are deployed in that directory.

 # APPROACH USED :